 Retirees commonly use annuities as income sources because they have a guaranteed income stream.
 For example, other retirement savings vehicles don’t automatically make regular payments.
 However, using an annuity as another savings option can keep retirement funds flush.

-A certificate of deposit is agreement between you and the bank.
+A certificate of deposit, or CD, is an agreement between you and the bank.
 In this case, you agree to deposit a set amount of cash for a predetermined amount of time.
 It provides a guaranteed return in exchange for your loyalty.
 The CD’s interest rate determines the return.
-Many consider CDs among of the most conservative or safe investments on the market.
+Many consider CDs among the most conservative or safe investments on the market.
 The bank guarantees the interest rate when you open the CD.
 Meanwhile, the FDIC insures a CD’s funds for up to $250,000.